Vintage Shops & Thrift Stores in Rome

 humana vintage rome

 How can your vintage shopping help others?
 By supporting HUMANA Vintage.
-This bright little store is the second in Italy, and is a part of a large charity organization spread across the world.
-The proceeds go directly to aid efforts in underdeveloped countries, so splurging is guilt free!
-The brilliantly priced stock is updated regularly and they even have weekly specials, in case the already low prices weren’t low enough…
+These stores are part of a global charity organization.
+Proceeds support development projects, so splurging is guilt-free.
+The well-priced stock is updated regularly, and there are weekly specials in case the already low prices weren’t low enough.

 Moll Flanders